shuyueW1991/AnsysFluent17.0JouForFixedLiftCalculation/README.md

 Initialization and calculation.

 ## prep_cal.sh
 This is the bash file calling the jou files.
+They do the CFD work and some raw post-processing.

 ## mffoil03
 This is the file that has the information of the cores to be called.
 It is thought to be put at my desktop, which /home/user03/